383. Ransom Note

 def canConstruct(self, ransomNote: str, magazine: str) -> bool:

-return all(ransomNote.count(c) <= magazine.count(c) for c in set(ransomNote))
+return all(ransomNote.count(c) <= magazine.count(c) for c in set(ransomNote))or

 class Solution: